exsun/Introduction-to-Algorithms/README.md

-# Introduction to Algorithms and Data Structure Written in python
+# Introduction to Algorithms and Data Structure
+## written in python 🐍
+### Implementation of all exercises in the book